The mirror conjecture for minuscule flag varieties: Quantum cohomology connection

 \subsection{Automorphism groups}

-The connected automorphism group of a projective homogeneous space $H/P$ is equal to $H$ except in the following three exceptional cases, see~\cite[\S3.3]{Akhiezer:Lie-gp-actions}: \begin{itemize} \item If $H=\Sp(2n)$ is of type $C_n$, $n\ge 2$, and $\ki=1$ is the unique minuscule node, then $H/P_1$ is isomorphic to projective space $\mathbb{P}^{2n-1}$.
-Thus it is homogeneous under the bigger automorphism group $G=\GL(2n)$.
+The connected automorphism group of a projective homogeneous space $H/P$ is of the same Dynkin type as $H$ except in the following three exceptional cases; see~\cite[\S3.3]{Akhiezer:Lie-gp-actions}: \begin{itemize} \item If $H=\Sp(2n)$ is of type $C_n$, $n\ge 2$, and $\ki=1$ is the unique minuscule node, then $H/P_1$ is isomorphic to projective space $\mathbb{P}^{2n-1}$.
+Thus it is homogeneous under the bigger automorphism group $G=\PGL(2n)$.

 \item If $H=\SO(2n+1)$ is of type $B_n$, $n\ge 2$, and $\ki=n$ is the unique minuscule node, then the odd orthogonal Grassmannian $\SO(2n+1)/P_n$ is isomorphic to the even orthogonal Grassmannian $\SO(2n+2)/P_{n+1}$.